epc318/Curtain-Commerce-ORM-Backend/README.md

 ![Source Code Example](images/source_code_ex.png)

 ## Installation
-<p>Node.js, MySQL2, and the Inquirer.js npm packages are necessary to run this application.
-Copy the files or simply clone the repository.
-Navigate to the repository via the terminal and run
-<code>npm init</code> follow the prompts until finished.
-Next, enter <code>npm install</code> from the the root of the directory.</p>
+<p>To run this application on your own machine, you must first clone this repository to your local drive.
+Next, create a <code>.env</code> file that contains the database name along with your mySQL username and password.
+Since this application requires node.js, mySQL2, dotenv, and sequelize, these packages must be installed to your directory.
+To do this, type <code>npm init</code> in the terminal and follow the prompts until finished.
+Next, type in <code>npm install</code> to install all the necessary packages.</p>

+<p>NOTE: Inorder to test routes and view backend functionality in action, the application "Insomnia" must be installed.

+* Insomnia Installation links and instructions can be found [Here](https://insomnia.rest/download)

 If you're having trouble, take a look at my installation/running the application walkthrough video [Here]()